Department of Educational Research, County South,

 A still image from a video game level created in a non-formal school club.

-Julie-Ann Sime and Gearoid O Suilleabhain (a student on the Doctoral Programme for E-Research and Technology Enhanced Learning) discuss the issue of learning transfer from video games in a book chapter: Games for Learning and Learning Transfer (2010).
+Julie-Ann Sime and Gearoid O Suilleabhain (an alumnus from the Doctoral Programme for E-Research and Technology Enhanced Learning) discuss the issue of learning transfer from video games in a book chapter: Games for Learning and Learning Transfer (2010).

 Forthcoming conferences with Centre members on organising or programme committees: